View on GitHub

 notification_position_y = 100

-maximize_on_first_fail = true # Maximize window and re-search if button not found on first attempt
+maximize_on_first_fail = true # Maximize window and retry search if button not found on first attempt

-# Auto-assign issues to Copilot (completely optional!
+# Auto-assign issue to Copilot (completely optional!
 This entire section is optional)

 #